Commercial EICR Electrical Safety Reports for Businesses

 Testing Procedures

-Next, we conduct several tests including insulation resistance, earth fault loop impedance, and RCD trip time tests.
+We then carry out a series of tests, including insulation resistance, earth fault loop impedance, and RCD trip time checks.

 Frequently Asked Questions